ssc-dsai/hpc-cluster-usage/README.rst

   * A tweaked qstat that shows the full job name and has age of jobs instead of time.

+* ``scrpit-submit``

+  * Submit generic jobs to the cluster.
+Includes tweaks to keep parallel jobs within the same node as much as possible.

 Feature Requests
 ================